What to remember :

 Wholemeal pasta |

-Fermented foods (natural probiotics) as well as probiotics in the form of food supplements greatly contribute to the balance of the intestinal microbiota.
-Indeed, good bacteria counter the entry of pathogens by strengthening the intestinal wall while promoting proper functioning of the digestive, immune and metabolic systems.
+Fermented foods (natural probiotics) play a significant role in balancing the intestinal microbiota.
+Good bacteria counteract the entry of pathogens by strengthening the intestinal wall while promoting proper functioning of the digestive, immune, and metabolic systems.

-The combination of probiotics and prebiotics creates unique symbiotics which increase their actions tenfold.
-Indeed, they act in synergy and therefore in a complementary manner to fight against constipation in a natural way.
+The combination of probiotics and prebiotics creates unique symbiotics that multiply their actions.
+Indeed, they act synergistically and therefore in a complementary manner to combat constipation naturally.

 #4 - Limit fatty foods

-Fatty products and especially processed ones can weigh down digestion , slow it down and create even more digestive discomfort such as bloating.
-Indeed, the digestion of fats requires the action of enzymes, bile and stomach acid which can seriously fatigue the body .
-Modulating your diet therefore allows you to fight constipation in a natural way.
+Fatty products, especially processed ones, can make digestion difficult , slow it down, and create even more digestive discomfort such as bloating.
+In fact, digesting fats requires the action of enzymes, bile, and gastric acid, which can severely tire the body .
+Modulating your diet can therefore help fight constipation naturally.

 #5 - Physical activity

 The digestion process involves different organs of the digestive system .
 These organs are made up of numerous muscles that can be activated during physical activity .
-In fact, an influx of blood is redirected to the muscles of the body and this helps activate digestion to allow proper evacuation.
-Sports practice, carried out in moderation, therefore has many benefits for digestion and helps fight against constipation.
+Indeed, a flow of blood is redirected towards the muscles of the body and this allows digestion to be activated to allow good evacuation.
+Sport practice, carried out in a moderate way, therefore has numerous benefits for digestion and helps fight constipation.

 #6 - Herbal medicine to combat constipation

-In order to promote good digestive transit, it is possible to use plants and micronutrients to naturally combat constipation.
+To promote good digestive transit, it is possible to use plants and micronutrients to naturally combat constipation.
 Indeed, the active ingredients of certain plants will help activate digestion due to their draining and laxative properties.
-Here are the most effective: Psyllium, fenugreek, sene, algae, pectins, magnesium, buckthorn .
+Here are the most effective: Psyllium, fenugreek, senegal, algae, pectins, magnesium, buckthorn .
 These natural remedies can complement a healthy and varied diet.

-In order to facilitate the evacuation of stools, it is interesting to mechanically revitalize digestive transit.
-Carrying out a stomach massage using light pressure in a clockwise direction for 2 minutes will help boost this transit and thus naturally fight against constipation.
+To facilitate bowel movements, it is helpful to mechanically boost digestive transit.
+Performing a stomach massage using gentle clockwise pressure for 2 minutes will boost bowel movements and thus naturally combat constipation.

-Certain positions are more favorable than others for evacuating stools.
-Physiologically, the sitting position is not the best.
-To promote good evacuation, it is advisable to raise your feet on a small stool and lean slightly forward.
+Some positions are better than others for bowel movements.
+Physiologically, sitting is not the best position.
+To promote proper bowel movements, it is recommended to elevate your feet on a small stool and lean slightly forward.

 Sources :